SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 MongoDB and DynamoDB are two such databases.
 MongoDB is JavaScript-based and once again the most easily accessible if you learn JavaScript.

-## Isn't this a spaghetti tangle of code to learn
+## Isn't this a spaghetti tangle of code to learn?

 Yes and no. Learning HTML, CSS and JavaScript - especially JavaScript will take you a long way.